mwilber/nod.js/README.md

 }
 ```

-You can stop listening for shake events like so:
+You can stop listening for nod events like so:

 ```
 window.removeEventListener('nod', EventDidOccur, false);